Miqael228/Ping_Pong/README.md

 This game is a prototipe my original game
 In this game 2 player play in Ping-Pong
 Control:
-Firs player - wasd
+Firs player - w,s.
-Second player - up,donw,left,right.
+Second player - up,donw.
 Who miss the ball - lost
 another player - win
 Good game!